MakerFaireOrlando/mfo-static-website/pages/badge.md

 Thanks for participating at Maker Faire Orlando!

 ### Event Hours

+Maker Faire Education Day (Only for invited makers and OCPS field trip students) is from 10am to 1pm on Friday, November 8.

-Maker Check-in and setup is from 3pm to 8pm (exit by 8pm) on Friday, November 8.<br>
+Maker Check-in and setup is from 3pm to 8pm (exit by 8pm) on Friday, November 8.

 The Maker Mixer (during setup) is from 6pm to 7pm on Friday, November 8 at the Maker Faire Stage.